The thyroid gland, superfood and how diet can affect it

 - more recovery

-- continued medical follow-up
+- ongoing medical follow-up

 Common signs of thyroid problems

-There are many different symptoms of thyroid problems, and which are most noticeable can vary from person to person.
+There are many different symptoms of thyroid problems, and which ones are most noticeable can vary from person to person.
 Some common symptoms that may occur are:

 - fatigue or lack of energy